vivmk/techaware/content/posts/burp-suite-pro.md

 ---

-For further guides on how to use Burp Suite, follow [this](https://portswigger.net/burp/documentation/desktop/getting-started "PortSwigger page") awesome post.
+For further guides on how to use Burp Suite, check out [this](https://portswigger.net/burp/documentation/desktop/getting-started "PortSwigger page") awesome official page.

 Congratulations, you have Burp Suite Pro set up successfully.
 If you have any queries or doubts, feel free to ping me on [Telegram](https://t.me/vvekm) messenger, I will be very happy to help you!